jsshigham/pomodoroClock/README.md

 **_HTML, CSS, JavaScript, React_**

-- As a final project for my freeCodeCamp ceritification this project highlights the ability to develop code to pass prebuilt tests.
-The JavaScript logic means that this is a fully functioning JavaScript Calculator.
+- As a key project for my freeCodeCamp ceritification, this project highlights the ability to develop code to pass prebuilt tests.
+The JavaScript logic means that this is a fully functioning Pomodoro Clock.
 - The Calculator was built using customized CSS and a HTML structure written in JSX for the React App.

 ## Install and Run